-|In Java, we need to create a new class to extend the functionality of the existing class, so from now users can use a newly created class everywhere to use the extended functionality.|
+|1||Extension Functions||The extension function is available in Kotlin.
+Android extensions are useful as they allow developers to add methods to classes without making changes to their source code.
+Developers have the ability to extend a class with new functionality.||Java developers need to create a new class to extend the functionality of the existing class, so from now users can use a newly created class everywhere to use the extended functionality.|

-|2||Null safety||Available.
+|2||Null Safety||Available.
 Kotlin’s type of system has inbuilt null safety.||Not available.
 In fact, NullPointerException is mainly responsible for the development errors of Android and Java.|

 |Available in Java.
 It is used for memory management mainly.
-One can apply java static keyword with variables, methods, blocks and nested class.|
+One can apply java static keywords with variables, methods, blocks, and nested classes.|

-|4||String templates||Yes, there are two types of string literals in Kotlin such as escaped string and raw string.|
+|4||String Templates||Yes, there are two types of string literals in Kotlin such as escaped string and raw string.|